intro-to-data-science-21-workshop/05-AngelaDuarte-RegExp/README.md

 ### Main learning objectives

-This session on RegExp has 3 main objectives:
+This session on Regexps has 3 main objectives:

-1. Equip participants with an understanding of what RegExp are and what they are useful for.
+1. Equip participants with an understanding of what Regexps are and what they are useful for.

 2. Identify and use key regular expressions and what patterns do they account for.

-3. Provide participants practice material as well as some further readings on RegExp.
+3. Provide participants practice material as well as some further readings on Regexps.

 ## Instructors